darosh/px-stream/README.md

 🧲 `AUTOMATION` To automate selected sketch find `File` / `File Automation` parameter in automation lane

-🧪 `DEV_NOTE` This device is very limited, and due to the underlying tech `JS`/`jit.gl.sketch` it will likely develop into its own thing rather than processing.js compatible environment
+🧪 `DEV_NOTE` This device is very limited, and due to the underlying tech `JS`/`jit.gl.sketch`, it will likely develop into its own thing rather than a processing.js compatible environment

 <br>